Olympus OM system: OM-10

 The OM-10 hit the markets in June 1979 at the same time as the OM-2N.
 The camera was a 35mm focal-plane shutter aperture priority AE SLR camera with an electronic shutter.
 Only aperture-priority AE was available with the camera unless the optional manual exposure adapter was installed.
 This allowed the setting of shutter speeds between 1s and 1/1000s, (bulb mode was also available).
 The camera was equipped with a fixed pentaprism viewfinder which contained an LED exposure indicator.
 The finder coverage was measured to be 93%.
+A mirror-lockup facility was integrated into the self-timer function.

 Exposure control was aperture priority AE using center-weighted light metering.
 Film speeds of the camera range from ASA 25 to ASA 1600.
 Film winding was done by using the film-wind lever located on the top right of the camera.
 Film rewinding was done manually using the film-rewind crank located at the top left.
 The camera body measured 136 × 83 × 50 mm and weighed approximately 430 g.

 OM-20

 The OM-20 (sold in the United States as the OM-G) was essentially a refinement of the OM-10, replacing that model's rather tricky mode switch with one that was easier to use.
 The OM-20 also had a built-in shutter-speed dial, a mode display in the view finder and a much stronger winding mechanism which permitted it to be used at 5 frames per second on the OM Motor Drive 2.
+As with the OM10 before it, a mirror-lockup facility was integrated into the self-timer function.
 The shutter magnet and release system had other minor design improvements.

 OM-30

 Essentially an OM-20 with auto-focus capability.
 With a normal lens there were lights in the view finder to help the user with manual focusing.
+Again as with the OM10 and OM20, a mirror-lockup facility was integrated into the self-timer function.

 When used with a motor drive or winder unit and the M-In Focus Trigger cord, the lens could be pre-focused on a specific point.
 As soon as an object moved into that focus zone the camera would trigger a shot.

 A special motorised 35-70mm autofocus lens was also available at the time, but is now very rare.